Bundesliga: Haaland back in business as Dortmund win ghost derby | DW | 16.05.2020

 Players arrived in separate buses and warmed-up individually, substitutes sat apart with masks on, and goal celebrations were socially distant affairs – none of this felt normal and it probably never will.
 The game won’t properly return until the fans do, but until then this has been sold as the next best thing.

-Dortmund were 2-0 up just before the break through Raphael Gueirrero’s pinpoint drive, and suddenly it was looking like an uphill task for a Schalke side desperately short of attacking options.
-Any hope Schalke had of controlling the game in the absence of Dortmund’s influential midfield duo Axel Witsel and Emre Can had turned to dust.
+Dortmund were 2-0 up just before the break through Raphael Guerreiro's pinpoint drive.
+Suddenly it was looking like an uphill task for a Schalke side desperately short of attacking options.
+Any hope the visitors had of controlling the game in the absence of Dortmund’s influential midfield duo Axel Witsel and Emre Can had turned to dust.

 As it happened